Athanasius VI bar Khamoro: Dispute about the see of Edessa

+Final years

 A dispute between the Camra and the Qarya family of Qanqart over the ownership of certain properties arose.
 The Qarya family lodged a complaint against the patriarch with the governor of Amid, to which Athanasius responded with the excommunication of Deacon Isaac, a member of the family.
 The governor of Amid was angered by Athanasius' refusal to pardon the deacon and the patriarch was only able to leave the monastery with the aid of Joscelin I, who threatened to destroy the city of Amid if Athanasius was not permitted to leave.
 Athanasius travelled to Turbessel to thank Joscelin, after which he returned to the Monastery of Mar Barsoum.
 On 2 June 1129, the patriarch suffered a stroke during service and died 6 days later on 8 June at the Monastery of Mar Barsoum, where he is buried.

 As patriarch, Athanasius was known for collecting precious books which he took with him with wherever he travelled.
 Athanasius was also criticised for his harsh treatment of his subordinates.
 During his reign as patriarch he ordained sixty-one metropolitans and bishops before his death.